Skip to content

 Preparing for the Cornea Transplant procedure

-A lot of arrangements are made by the surgeon, eye bank and the surgery center to procure the cornea and have it ready for cornea transplant surgery.
+Surgeons, eye banks, and surgery centers coordinate to procure and prepare the cornea for transplant.
 It is imperative you do not try to reschedule the surgery unless its absolutely medically necessary.

 On the day of the surgery wear loose clothes.
 Do not drink or eat anything for eight hours before the scheduled time.
 You will have intravenous fluids and anesthetic given.